 The opening hole at Ratho Farm is incredibly unique, so let’s see if we can get this right.
-The tee shot on this 179-yard par 3 needs to navigate between the 2 small barns that frame the tee.
+The tee shot on this 164-meter (179-yard) par 3 needs to navigate between the 2 small barns that frame the tee.
 Once clear of the barns, your ball then simply needs to cross a road, go over 2 gates, carry the 14th green and the 4 theatre seats nearby, the 9th fairway and the 2nd fairway, to a small square green.

-Starting just to the right of the first green, the 154-yard uphill par 3 second has a remnant of a sheep fence that once enclosed the green.
+Starting just to the right of the first green, the 141-meter (154-yard) uphill par 3 second has a remnant of a sheep fence that once enclosed the green.
 With a working sheep barn in the background, I made a better swing than I did on the first hole and found the green, pin-high left.
-Menekse hit driver up the right side, and her shot came to rest just beyond the gate to the sheep fence.
+Menekse hit her driver up the right side, and her shot came to rest just beyond the gate to the sheep fence.

-The 253-yard drivable par 4 sixth hole has a treacherous bunker that guards the front of a green that was more rectangular in shape than square.
+The 231-meter (253-yard) drivable par 4 sixth hole has a treacherous bunker that guards the front of a green that was more rectangular in shape than square.
 Eager to give the green a go, I grabbed my driver and made solid contact.
 Flying straight towards the green, we couldn’t see it land, but I was fairly certain that I had flown into the bunker.

 Making our way down the center Hogan cut of the fairway, we found my ball resting pin high on the right side of the narrow green.
 I then proceeded to leave my second consecutive eagle putt of the day frustratingly short.
 During our 4-month travels through Tasmania, we learned that this was a La Nina summer, which made the greens probably slower than they normally would be.
 Or that is what we took comfort in telling ourselves anyway!

-The number one handicap 224-yard par 3 eighth is the longest par 3 on the course and comes with a blind tee shot for good measure.
+The number one handicap 205-meter (224-yard) par 3 eighth is the longest par 3 on the course and comes with a blind tee shot for good measure.
 The only way that we could figure out where exactly to go was to climb the tree that offers protection from stray ward tee shots from seven.
 The best marker is the electricity pole that resides just left of the green.